My Pets of the Past

 Xenopus laevis---African Clawed Frogs (1990-2005)

 I obtained three of these frogs in 1996 from a former teacher who had them since 1990.
-Sometime after 1998, I bought two more.
+Sometime after 1998, I bought two more, a highly spotted male, and an albino male.
 The large female and albino male pictured below passed away from bloating disease and other bacterial infections.
 I mistakenly fed them minnows thinking they would be good for them.
 I was not aware that these frogs suffer the same types of diseases as freshwater fish.
 After numerous medicinal treatments, I was able to save the other frogs.

 1998frogs.jpg (146979 bytes)